- What is the Skilled Worker visa?

 - Must be able to prove that your level of English in speaking, writing, listening and reading is at least at the B1 level as set by the Common European Framework of Reference for Languages (unless exempt)

-There are certain situations in which a Skilled Worker Visa holder can do freelance work whilst in the UK.
+There are certain situations in which a visa holder can do freelance work whilst in the UK.

 A freelance role can only be taken if it is on the Shortage Occupation List (SOL) and is at the same CoS level as your main role.